 What won’t change is the value of asking questions of those we help with their business strategy – and then listening intently to what they have to say.
 Hearing their story, learning about their company, digging into their challenges and successes, finding out their goals – it never gets old.

 So much can be learned in these conversations, and I’m always listening for the (sometimes subtle) answer to this business question: Why do you exist for your customers?
 Think about this question for a minute.
-It seems simple, but it’s not easy to answer correctly as it seems.
+It seems simple, but it’s not as easy to answer correctly as it seems.

 Simon Sinek said it best in his book Start With Why when he wrote “people don’t buy what you do, they buy why you do it.”
 If you’ve read my previous post on the Five Whys (www.anchorwebsite.com/solve-problems-by-asking-why/), you may be under the impression that all I think about is root cause analysis – but it’s much more than that.
 I’ve learned that marketing strategy is a messy process and that digging into our clients’ true purpose for doing business is critical for a strong foundation.